Do All Tattoos Fade?

 Follow proper tattoo aftercare with these steps:

-- Let it air dry to avoid towel fabric getting stuck in the open wound
+- Let the tattoo air dry to avoid towel fabric and bacteria getting stuck in the open wound

 Sun Exposure

 Sunburn is especially damaging to your skin.
 Sunburnt skin will inflame and shed layers faster than non-burnt skin.
-This exposes your tattoo to the elements more because there will be less epidermis to keep it protected while your skin regenerates and heals.
+This exposes your tattoo to the elements more because there will be less epidermis to keep it protected.

 Tattoo Technique

-The quality of a tattoo is, in large part, the responsibility of the artist.
+The quality of a tattoo is, in large part, the artist’s responsibility.
 Tattoo artists deposit ink below the top layer of your skin — the epidermis — into the second layer — the dermis.
 The cells of your dermis hold the ink in place permanently.

 However, if you’ve selected an ill-trained artist or someone too inexperienced, they may not penetrate deep enough into your skin.
-If a tattoo artist deposits the ink into the epidermis and not the dermis, your tattoo will fade.
-The cells of your epidermis will shed and regenerate, removing the ink over time.
+If a tattoo artist deposits the ink into the epidermis and not the dermis, your tattoo will fade quicker.
+Your epidermis cells will shed and regenerate much faster than those in the deeper layers, causing ink to dislodge over time.

 Type of Ink

-Here’s the deal about tattoo ink — no one regulates it.
-The components of tattoo ink are varied, and, just like any product, there are some companies that make ethical, healthy, long-lasting products and others that do the exact opposite.
-A poor ink quality can break down in your system or cause premature fading.
+Here’s the deal about tattoo ink — there is nobody to regulate it.
+The components of tattoo ink are varied, and just like any product, there are some companies that make ethical, healthy, long-lasting products and others that do the exact opposite.
+A poor quality ink can break down prematurely and cause premature fading.

 Color also makes a difference.
-Generally, lighter colors tend to fade faster than darker colors, especially whites, yellows, greens and reds.
-For a tattoo that lasts as long as possible without fading, choosing rich, pigmented colors or black and gray is your best bet.
+Generally, lighter colors fade faster than darker colors, especially whites, yellows, greens and reds.
+Choosing rich, pigmented colors or sticking to black and gray is your best bet for a tattoo that lasts as long as possible without fading.

 Placement on Your Body

-If you’ve placed your tattoo somewhere where it’ll rub against clothing or another part of your body, it’ll fade faster.
-Just like pants fade where your legs touch, your tattoo will deteriorate as a result of friction.
+If you’ve placed your tattoo somewhere where it’ll rub against clothing or other parts of your body, it’ll fade faster.
+Just like pants fade where your legs touch, your tattoo can deteriorate as a result of friction.

 Natural Aging Process

 The skin over your tattoo is what determines the quality over time.
 It’s like a screen protecting the image.
-Just like a window that isn’t properly cleaned and has scratches, the screen of your skin will filter the tattoo.
+Just like a window that isn’t properly cleaned and has scratches, the screen of your skin can obscure the tattoo.

-As you age, the elasticity of your skin changes, meaning your tattoo will usually show signs of fading when your skin begins to change as you get old.
+As you age, the elasticity of your skin changes, meaning your tattoo will usually show signs of fading when your skin begins to change.

-Moisturize and take care of your skin to mitigate the problem.
-A good tattoo lotion should help to lock in moisture and nutrients to keep the tattoo looking more vibrant for longer.
+Moisturizing often and taking care of your skin can mitigate the problem.
+A good moisturizing lotion will help to lock in moisture and nutrients to keep the tattoo looking more vibrant for longer.

 Touch It Up

-If time hasn’t been kind to your tattoo, it’s never usually completely unsalvageable.
-Take your worn-out ink to a good tattoo artist and they should be able to touch up the area and revitalize it back to possibly even better than it looked originally!
+If time hasn’t been kind to your tattoo, all is not lost.
+Take your worn-out ink to a good tattoo artist who should be able to touch up the area and revitalize it back to possibly even better than it originally looked!

 No Such Thing as an Ageless Tattoo

-If you’re on the fence about getting a tattoo, checking out a gallery of faded and aged tattoos might be a useful activity for you to test your resolve.
-Tattoos will never look perfect all the time, but then, nothing does.
+If you’re on the fence about getting a tattoo, checking out a gallery of faded and aged tattoos might be useful for testing your resolve.
+Tattoos will never look perfect forever, but then, nothing does.
 Going into your tattoo session knowing this will prevent disappointment afterward, but know that you can prevent your tattoo from fading.

-Take care of them with proper aftercare, moisturized skin, reduced sun exposure and a quality artist, and they’ll last longer.
-Treat them poorly, and it’ll show.
+Take care of your ink with proper aftercare, moisturized skin, reduced sun exposure and a quality artist, and it’ll last longer.
+Treat it poorly, and it’ll show.